A Brief Overview of English Grammar

 The road is twenty miles long.

 Ordinal numerals show the position in a series.
+Generally, ordinal numerals are used with the definite article.
 Any ordinal numeral except "first, second, third" has the suffix "th".
 Examples:

-the sixth, the eighth, the ninth, the twelfth, the fifteenth, the twentieth, the twenty-fourth, the thirtieth, the forty-fifth, the hundredth.
+fifth, sixth, eighth, ninth, twelfth, fifteenth, nineteenth, twentieth, twenty-fourth, thirtieth, forty-fifth, hundredth.

 CONJUNCTIONS